dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 ## Recommendations

-In general, try to avoid reflection if possible.
+In general, try to avoid reflection.
 When using reflection, limit it in scope so that it is reachable only from a small part of the library.

 - Avoid using non-understood patterns in places like static constructors that will result in the warning propagating to all members of the class.
 - Avoid annotating virtual methods or interface methods, which will require all overrides to have matching annotations.